 In this section, we prove a general Ax-Schanuel type theorem for curves with geometric structure.
-Using this, we obtain two instances of the full Ax-Schanuel Theorem with derivatives, namely, in the case of products of hyperbolic curves - a direct generalization of the work \cite{AXS} and \cite{ASmpt} in the case of curves - and in the case of non-hyperbolic curves given from ``generic triangle groups''.
+Using this, we obtain two instances of the \emph{Ax-Schanuel Theorem with derivatives with a full characterization of algebraic relations}\footnote{For the remainder we will just say the \emph{full Ax-Schanuel.}}.
+Namely, we establish the case of products of hyperbolic curves (a direct generalization of the work \cite{AXS} and \cite{ASmpt} in the case of curves) and the case of non-hyperbolic curves given by generic triangle groups.

-Let us state the general problem for a Schwarzian equation.
+Let us carefully state the general problem for a Schwarzian equation.
 Let $\upsilon$ denote a solution of a Schwarzian equation